Gilan province

 The northern section of the province is part of the territory of South (Iranian) Talysh.
-At the center of the province is the city of Rasht, the capital of Gilan.
+At the center of the province is Rasht.
 Other cities include Astaneh-ye Ashrafiyeh, Astara, Fuman, Hashtpar, Lahijan, Langarud, Masuleh, Manjil, Rudbar, Rudsar, Shaft, Siahkal, and Sowme'eh Sara.
 The main port is Bandar-e Anzali, formerly known as Bandar-e Pahlavi.

-At the 2006 census, the province was home to 2,381,063 people in 669,221 households.
-The following census in 2011 counted 2,480,874 in 777,316 households.
-The latest census conducted in 2016 found Gilan to have a population of 2,530,696 people in 851,382 households.

 History

 Paleolithic

 Early humans were present at Gilan since Lower Paleolithic.
 Darband Cave is the earliest known human habitation site in Gilan province; it is located in a deep tributary canyon of the Siah Varud and contains evidence for the earliest prehistoric human cave occupation during the Lower Paleolithic in Iran.

 Stone artifacts and animal fossils were discovered by a group of Iranian archaeologists that dates back to the late Chibanian.
 Yarshalman is a Middle Paleolithic shelter that was probably occupied by Neanderthals about 40,000 to 70,000 years ago.
 Later Paleolithic sites in Gilan are Chapalak Cave and Khalvasht shelter.